Pamela Evette: Political career

+Lieutenant governor of South Carolina

-Evette took office as lieutenant governor on January 9, 2019.
-Evette is the second woman to hold the role of lieutenant governor, after Nancy Stevenson, and first Republican woman to hold the office.
+She defeated Mandy Powers Norrell in the state's gubernatorial election on November 6, 2018, as the running mate of Henry McMaster.
+Evette took office as South Carolina's second female lieutenant governor (the first being Nancy Stevenson from 1979 until early 1983 under Richard Riley) on January 9, 2019, and first Republican woman to hold the office.

-Evette has spent much of her time in office traveling the state, giving speeches and addresses that support Governor Henry McMaster.
-Evette said in an interview with the Associated Press that she has "doubled the potential footprint" of the governor's office through communicating with lawmakers at various events across the state.
+Evette spent much of her time in office traveling the state, giving speeches and addresses that supported Governor Henry McMaster.
+Evette said in an interview with the Associated Press that she had "doubled the potential footprint" of the governor's office through communicating with lawmakers at various events across the state.

 In October 2019, Evette and PalmettoPride launched a statewide initiative to encourage South Carolinians to clean up their communities.
 Later that same month, Evette was involved in a car collision in Greer, South Carolina when her driver inappropriately activated his flashing blue and red lights to go through an intersection.
 Evette's driver was cited, and Evette was uninjured.

 In 2020, Evette served as chair of the South Carolina Governor’s Complete Count Commission for the 2020 Census.
 In July 2020, Evette participated in the SC7 Expedition to raise awareness for protecting South Carolina’s natural resources and floodwater prevention.

 In November 2022, McMaster and Evette won reelection.

-In 2023, Evette joined thousands of students at a rally celebrating school choice at the state capitol.
+In 2023, Evette joined thousands of students at a rally supporting school choice at the state capitol.

 On December 12, 2023, McMaster underwent an outpatient heart procedure to correct paroxysmal atrial fibrillation, an intermittent irregular heartbeat.
 Evette served as acting governor for two hours.
 The South Carolina Constitution provides that the lieutenant governor may take executive action in case of emergency if the governor is temporarily disabled.

 In February 2024, Evette advocated for the expansion of home visit programs for SC moms and babies.
 On May 6, 2024, the S.C.
 Department of Employment and Workforce and Evette announced the "Empowering Tomorrow’s Leaders" Youth Employment Initiative to promote the importance of youth employment and to create a job board made for teenagers.

 Evette with US Army Headquarters Support Company, 218th Maneuver Enhancement Brigade, South Carolina, 2023.

 Alongside Governor McMaster, Evette has attended events to aid South Carolinians impacted by the aftermath of Hurricane Helene.

 2026 gubernatorial campaign

 On July 14, 2025, Evette announced her candidacy for governor of South Carolina in 2026.

+In the first round of the Republican primary, Evette placed first.
+She then advanced to a runoff election with state Attorney General Alan Wilson, and subsequently lost.